 Heightened competitive pressures, which affected San Miguel Super Coffeemix Co., Inc.'s (SMSCCI) flagship product variant, resulted in lower volume and revenue versus the same period in 2014.

-Combined operating income of businesses under Dairy and Others grew double-digit as compared to same period in 2014.
+Combined operating income of businesses under Dairy and Others for the first half of 2015 is higher than same period last year's level.

 2014 vs 2013